xaur/decred-proposals/market-makers/arguments.md

 This is a compilation of arguments, concerns and questions about market making proposals.

-* pros and cons: arguments that many agree will benefit/be bad for Decred
+* pros and cons: not too controversial arguments in favor and against the idea
-* concerns: uncertainties where opinions have diverged
+* concerns: uncertainties and issues where opinions have diverged
-* Q & A: answers to common questions
+* Q & A: answers to common questions, often from proposal owners

 ## Pros